Will I Still See the Grain on Painted Cabinets?

 These types of wood cabinets are the easiest to paint and get a silky-smooth result.
 If your cabinets feel smooth to the touch already, they’re probably a fine-grained wood such as cherry or maple.
 They may have a visual pattern, but they’ll still feel smooth as a sheet of paper.

 This group includes golden oak, red oak, hickory, and walnut.
-Perhaps because the grain pattern is so heavy and visually dominant on these woods, and because their stained color is so strong (usually some variation of dark orange), homeowners seem to be the most eager to either paint or replace these design offenders, to completely transform and refresh the look and feel of their kitchen.
-Therefore these are the wood cabinets we paint most often.
-How do you know you have one of these types of cabinets?
-These woods don’t always feel paper-smooth to the touch, and you can feel the texture of the grain if you run your fingers across a cabinet door.
+Perhaps because the grain pattern is so heavy and visually dominant on these woods, and because their stained color is so strong (usually some variation of dark orange), homeowners seem to be the most eager to either paint or replace these design offenders.
+Painting out that dark orange color will completely transform and refresh the look and feel of a kitchen, and some of our most dramatic “before and after” projects were painted over red or golden oak.

 Knotty alder cabinet door sample